Bills

 Enacted

 Existing law, the Alcoholic Beverage Control Act, which is administered by the Department of Alcoholic Beverage Control, regulates the application, issuance, and suspension of alcoholic beverage licenses.
 Existing law, known as tied-house restrictions, generally prohibits a manufacturer, winegrower, manufacturers agent, rectifier, California winegrowers agent, distiller, bottler, importer, and wholesaler, and any officer, director, or agent of any of those persons, from giving or lending money or a thing of value to a person operating, owning, or maintaining any on-sale premises where alcoholic beverages are sold.
-The law provides certain exceptions to this prohibition if specified requirements are met.
+The Existing law provides certain exceptions to this prohibition if specified requirements are met.

-Tied-house restrictions permit a winegrower, winegrowers agent, wine importer, or their director, partner, officer, agent, or representative to conduct or participate in, and serve wine at, an instructional event for consumers held at a retailers premises if specified conditions are met.
+Existing law authorizes certain licensees or their representatives to conduct or participate in, and serve wine at, an instructional event for consumers held at a retailers premises in certain instruction or instructional events, as specified, if specified conditions are met.
 In this regard, specified information, pictures, illustrations, and depictions of the retailers premises, personnel, and customers may be listed in advertisements for the event if the pictures, illustrations, or depictions are relatively inconspicuous in relation to the advertisement as a whole and video is not permitted.

-Tied-house restrictions permit specified information of a winegrower, wine importer, or winegrowers agent licensee, the brand names of wine being featured, and the time, date, location, and other identifying information of a wine promotional lecture at retail premises to be listed in advance of the event in an advertisement of the off-sale or on-sale retail licensee.
+Existing law authorizes specified information of a winegrower, wine importer, or winegrowers agent licensee, the brand names of wine being featured, and the time, date, location, and other identifying information of a wine promotional lecture at retail premises to be listed in advance of the event in an advertisement of the off-sale or on-sale retail licensee.

 This bill would also authorize the advertisement to contain pictures, illustrations, videos, or depictions of the winegrower, wine importer, or winegrowers agent.